-The Amended Complaint here alleges standing sufficient to establish subject-matter jurisdiction under Article III.
-Plaintiff Richard Yost is a North Carolina citizen, voter, and current Chief Judge of Elections for Granville County, North Carolina.
-Petitioner is a member of co-Petitioner United Sovereign Americans ("USA") in North Carolina.
-Petitioner Yost with the help of USA requested and gathered documentation regarding the statewide voter registration database and uncovered numerous registration and voting violations.
-Petitioner Yost is an identifiable member of USA who would have standing to bring a suit individually.
-Further the interests at stake relate to the heart of USA as its mission is to ensure all Unites States elections are fair, accurate, and trustworthy; the very heart of their claim.
-Finally, the claim set forth in this matter is not for an individual of the organization, rather it is for the benefit of all legally registered voters, protecting their votes against the dilution that occurred in 2022, and prevent further voter inaccuracies in future federal elections regulated by the State of North Carolina.
+3 Data for the 2024 General Election is not yet available to Petitioners.

 Respondent's assertion that Petitioners lack standing by virtue of Petitioners' failure to assert a legally cognizable injury, and likelihood of future harm in subsequent federal elections administered by Respondent, ignores the factual allegations Petitioners have plainly stated in the Complaint.
-Petitioners contend they are entirely reasonable in fearing that the demonstrated and pled issues which occurred in the 2022 federal election in North Carolina will reoccur since North Carolina election officials, as alleged in the complaint, have done nothing to correct those errors despite notice.
-Respondent has done nothing to enforce or ensure uniformity in how North Carolina and the Nation carry out federal elections.
+Petitioners contend they are entirely reasonable in fearing that the demonstrated and pled issues which occurred in the 2022 federal election in Michigan will reoccur since Michigan election officials, as alleged in the complaint, have done nothing to correct those errors despite notice.
+Respondent has done nothing to enforce or ensure uniformity in how Michigan and the Nation carry out federal elections.
 These irregularities are directly caused by the Respondent's inaction.

-Turning to the issue of whether Petitioners' injury constitutes simply a generalized grievance shared by the whole community, Petitioners suggest it was not the whole community that sent written inquiries to State Officials requesting transparency as to North Carolina's compliance with federal election laws and explanations regarding documented voter and registration irregularities.
-In the same vein, the State Officials did not deny the whole community such requests.
+Turning to the issue of whether Petitioners' injury constitutes simply a generalized grievance shared by the whole community, Petitioners suggest it was not the whole community that sent written inquiries to State Officials requesting transparency as to Michigan's compliance with federal election laws and explanations regarding documented voter and registration irregularities.
+In the same vein, the State Officials did not deny the whole community of such requests.
 State Officials denied Petitioners' requests specifically.
 The whole community did not comb through innumerable pages of hard voter data to ascertain the accuracy of voter registration rolls, Petitioners did that.
 The whole community did not create a comprehensive report on apparent registration and voting violations, Petitioners did.
-Petitioners informed the whole community at large -- actions which are not in the abstract.
-Rather, Petitioners have advanced multiple and specific allegations concerning, inter alia, discrepancies in voting records, which suggest that this is not merely a speculative issue, but a very real problem causing Petitioners and Petitioners' approach.

-members legitimate concerns over whether North Carolina is counting and considering their votes in such a way that Petitioners' votes are undiluted.
+Petitioners informed the whole community of these issues, and the whole community could not have realized them on its own.
+Petitioners themselves, took these actions which distinguished Petitioners from the community at large -- actions which are not in the abstract.
+Rather, Petitioners have advanced multiple and specific allegations concerning, inter alia, discrepancies in voting records, which suggest that this is not merely a speculative issue, but a very real problem causing Petitioners and Petitioners' members legitimate concerns over whether Michigan is counting and considering their votes in such a way that Petitioners' votes are undiluted.

-In sum, for purposes of a Motion to Dismiss, the Amended Complaint states a sufficiently plausible cause of action, at the early stages of litigation, to confer presumptive standing upon Petitioners.
-Petitioners set forth in the Amended Complaint a series of factual allegations establishing that named Petitioner is an individual qualified to vote in North Carolina whose vote was diluted in 2022 through Respondent's failure to ensure that North Carolina's voting systems and voter registration records met certain federal standards prior to certification.
+In sum, for purposes of a Motion to Dismiss, the Complaint states a sufficiently plausible cause of action, at the early stages of litigation, to confer presumptive standing upon Petitioners.
+Petitioners set forth in the Complaint a series of factual allegations establishing that named Petitioners are individuals qualified to vote in Michigan whose votes were diluted in 2022 through Respondent's failure to ensure that Michigan's voting systems and voter registration records met certain federal standards prior to certification.
 If the errors identified are not corrected, the election's integrity will continue to be called into question.
-Petitioners have identified said anomalies and have pled they brought them to the attention of North Carolina election officials who bear the responsibility delegated by the North Carolina legislature to regulate federal elections.
+Petitioners have identified said anomalies and have pled they brought them to the attention of Michigan election officials who bear the responsibility delegated by the Michigan legislature to regulate federal elections.
 Respondent has failed to investigate and address these anomalies despite Respondent's duty and responsibility to do so.
-No other means exist to require a government official to perform his dufies apart from a writ of mandamus.
+No other means exist to require a government official to perform his duties apart from a writ of mandamus.